RESEARCHERS

 Institute of Electrical and Electronics Engineers (IEEE)

-• Journals, transactions and magazines are included.
-List of hybrid included in the agreement.
+• List of journals included in the agreement.
+Attention:

-• APC's do not include excess pages or color.
+• APCs do not include excess pages or color.

 • To benefit from an APC from this publisher, the corresponding author must contact the using journal always email @upc.edu.